 - peace-of-mind for your pet’s safety

 - consideration for the wider community and

 Here are 3 tips to keep your cat happy and entertained indoors:

 - Play time.
 Daily play sessions can fulfil your cat’s strong hunting and chasing instincts.

 Try toys that encourage your cat to stalk, chase and pounce.

 - Explore time.
 Cats love looking at the world from different angles.
 Ensure your cat has places to perch up high or hide away.

 - Forage time.
 Replicate the hunting experience by hiding biscuits or providing interactive toys.

-For more tips visit the Good Cat SA website and the RSPCA Safe and Happy Cats website.
+For more tips visit the RSPCA Safe and Happy Cats website.